Arbust908/boken/content/index.md

 Words of Power: Magic here is not just cast but crafted, a domain where creativity and knowledge blend to forge spells of immense power and utility.

-Usage and Conditions: Every item in your possession tells a story, marked by battles fought and challenges overcome, adding depth to every choice. -->
+Usage and Conditions: Every item in your possession tells a story, marked by battles fought and challenges overcome, adding depth to every choice.
+-->

 ### The World of Bōken

-The air is thick with the stench of decay, as the sun sets over a world plunged into darkness.
-The forests are filled with malevolent spirits, seeking to prey upon the living.
-In this world, might is right, and only the strongest survive.
-The people who call this place home are hardened by years of violence and strife.
-They know that the shadows hold secrets, and that the night brings with it unspeakable horrors.
-Yet despite the danger, they refuse to give in to despair.
-For them, every day is a struggle to survive, and every victory a triumph over the forces of evil that seek to consume them.
-Welcome to the world of dark fantasy, where the lines between good and evil are blurred, and the only certainty is that the darkness will always seek to swallow the light.
+A land shrouded in shadow, where the remnants of a once bright world struggle against the tide of darkness.
+Here, ancient evils stir in the deep woods, and spirits haunt the ruins of forgotten realms.
+It's a world where the line between heroism and survival is thin, and legends are born from the deeds of those who dare to challenge the darkness.
+Welcome to a place where every victory is etched with the scars of sacrifice, and the light of hope is a precious flame guarded by the few against the many.

 > This is the default setting for Bōken, but the system is designed to be adaptable to any setting or genre.
 > The rules and mechanics are designed for a dark world, low fantasy, and high risk.
 The world is a dangerous place, and the players will need to be smart, resourceful, and lucky to survive.